-Douglas College > Programs & Courses > Faculties > Child, Family and Community Studies > Therapeutic Recreation > Graduate profile
+Douglas College > Programs & Courses > Faculties > Child, Family and Community Studies > Therapeutic Recreation > Therapeutic Recreation graduate profile

 Kate Nordmann was a single mom, stuck in a dead-end job in the 'Pink-Collar Ghetto' when she realized that some hard work could lead to a lifetime of play.

 So she quit her job, got a student loan and enrolled in the Therapeutic Recreation Program at Douglas College.